mozilla/anodejsholidayseason/taming_configurations_with_node-convict.md

         name: 'Brendan'
       });

+Additionally, there is an enum-style format as seen in the examples, in which you can specify an explicit set of acceptable values, e.g. `["production", "development", "test"]`.
+Any value not in the list will fail validation.

 In place of a built-in type, you can also provide your own format checking function.
-For example:
+For example, the format function in this schema checks that the setting is a 64 character hex string:

     var check = require('validator').check;